 - 1. Continuous gas detection shall be provided to monitor areas where carbon dioxide (CO_2) can accumulate.
 Detection equipment shall be provided to indicate carbon dioxide (CO_2) levels in each grow cultivation area/room and interior carbon dioxide (CO_2) storage location. - 2.
 Detectors shall be: - a. listed or approved devices - b. permanently mounted - c. installed at a height of no more than 48 inches above the floor or as approved by the fire code official - d. directly connected to building electrical supply and or-fire alarm systems and protected from accidental disconnection or damage - e. auto calibrating and self "zeroing" devices are not permitted unless they can be zeroed and spanned - f. located within manufacturers specified detection range for each point of use and storage location - 3.
 Activation of the emergency alarm system shall initiate amber strobes and audible horns provided in the vicinity of each interior storage container, cylinder or tank and at each point of release.
-Additional amber strobes and audible horns shall be placed at the entrances to below grade locations and confined spaces.
 The notification devices shall be rated a minimum of 80cd for a visible effect and 75 dBA for an audible effect and shall be mounted in accordance with NFPA 72 requirements.
 Provide audible visual devices at the following locations: - Inside an interior storage room/area and outside the room/area at each entrance. - Inside grow cultivation room/areas. - 4.
 Local alarm set points shall be set at: - a.
-5,000 PPM Latching Alarm - Visual and audible notification in approved locations at room or area in alarm - Activation of automatic system shut off valve - Evacuate the room in alarm and contact a qualified service company to investigate and address the condition. - Reset of the emergency alarm to be conducted by qualified personnel. - 5.
-Signage shall be required adjacent to each horn/strobe as follows.
+5,000 PPM Latching Alarm - Visual and audible notification in approved locations at room or area in alarm - Activation of automatic system shut off control valve - Evacuate the room in alarm and contact a qualified service company to investigate and address the condition. - Reset of the emergency alarm to be conducted by qualified personnel.

+5. Signage shall be required adjacent to each horn/strobe within 4 inches as follows.

+Storage area/room:

-Storage area/room: "DO NOT ENTER WHEN LIGHT IS FLASHING - CARBON DIOXIDE LEAK DETECTED"
+"DO NOT ENTER WHEN LIGHT IS FLASHING - CARBON DIOXIDE LEAK DETECTED"

-Grow cultivation room/area dispensing: "FLASHING LIGHT MEANS CARBON DIOXIDE LEAK DETECTED - EVACUATE ROOM"
+Grow cultivation room/area dispensing:

+"FLASHING LIGHT MEANS CARBON DIOXIDE LEAK DETECTED - EVACUATE ROOM"

-The sign shall have a minimum 1-inch block lettering with a minimum 1/4 -inch stroke.
+The sign shall have a minimum 2-inch block lettering with a minimum 1/2-inch stroke.
 The sign shall be on a contrasting surface of black on yellow and shall be of durable construction.

-Signage on entrance doors to grow cultivation and storage rooms: Signage shall be provided at entrance doors to each grow cultivation room/area and at each entrance to storage rooms/areas:
+Signage shall be provided at entrance doors to each grow cultivation room/area and at each entrance to storage rooms/areas: